 SPARK! works in collaboration with artists, classroom teachers, university staff, school administration, and volunteers to ensure that the arts are an essential part of every school day.
 SPARK! is a national partnership site for the Kennedy Center’s Any Given Child Initiative, a growing network of communities working to transform learning and ensure access to the arts for every public school student.
 Learn more about SPARK! here.

 The Montana Natural History Center is one of SPARK!’s collaborating organizations.
 Through SPARK, we can offer programming that bridges scientific study with journaling and illustration.
 MNHC’s SPARK Artists are available for classroom residencies.
-Teachers can expect to work with our staff and artists to develop a multi-day journaling and observation curriculum that centers on scientific illustration or sit spot journaling.
+Teachers can expect to work with our staff and artists to develop a multi-day journaling and observation curriculum.

-Science Journaling through Nature Observation with Nancy Seiler ($250 per class): takes place in the classroom and in the school yard.
-Ideally through 4 visits:
+Science Journaling through Nature Observation with Jenah Mead ($250 per class for 4 sessions, including prep): takes place in the classroom and in the school yard.

 Interested in signing up your classroom?